Jesuit Missions of Bolivia: San Ignacio

 Dr. Daniel Beams

-Noel Kempff National Park
+Noel Kempff National Park.

 colonial customs

-and traditions.
-There are several workshops here where you can watch as pottery, hammocks, embroidery, leather items, and carved wooden furniture and ornamental items are created by local artisans.
-Nearby communities have also maintained many of their indigenous customs.
 Spanish is the most commonly used language among the town's 13,000 inhabitants; however, some also speak Portuguese because San Ignacio is so close to Brazil.
 The most common indigenous language in San Ignacio and surroundings is Chiquitano.
 There are also some Germans and a few Mennonite families in the area.
-Make time to see the church’s spectacular altar, considered the most ornate in the entire Chiquitos region.
-Its sacristy is also beautiful.
-From here you can take day trips to

 San Miguel,